Skip to content

 Sodium: 150 mg

-Bear Naked offers a wide variety of better-for-you granolas, and this lower-sugar option is one of their fan favorites.
-We like that is has just 100 calories per ¼-cup serving and less than a teaspoon of added sugar.
-It does include syrups for sweeteners but keeps the amount in check.
-The nutritional boost provided by dried cranberries, strawberries, and blueberries is a bonus.
+Bear Naked offers a wide variety of better-for-you granolas, and this lower-sugar Bear Naked Vanilla Almond Crisp Granola is one of their fan favorites.
+We like that it has just 110 calories per ¼-cup and less than a teaspoon of added sugar.
+It does include syrups for sweeteners, but they keep the amount in check.
+Adding almonds gives this granola a boost of healthy fats and protein.

 Nature's Path Dark Chocolate and Red Berries Love Crunch Granola